-In a statement on February 1, 2002, Syria's delegate to the sanctions committee denied British accusations that Syria is illicitly importing Iraqi oil and claimed that Syria is building a new pipeline that it hopes will be put under U.N. control.
 On February 14, 2002, the Washington Post quoted Syrian Ambassador to the United States Rostom Zoubi as saying that Syria received some Iraqi oil in the process of checking the pipeline but did not pay for it; Zoubi reportedly said Syria would apply to the U.N.
 Security Council to handle future shipments through this pipeline (as well as shipments through a second more economical pipeline they hope to build) under the U.N.-approved oil-for-food program for Iraq.
-On June 4, Syria's U.N. ambassador denied that Syria is violating U.N. resolutions by purchasing Iraqi oil and allowing civil air flights between Syria and Iraq and went on to say that "wherever it is necessary, we are asking permission for everything."
+Subsequently, on June 4, Syria's U.N. ambassador denied that Syria is violating U.N. resolutions by purchasing Iraqi oil and allowing civil air flights between Syria and Iraq and went on to say that "wherever it is necessary, we are asking permission for everything."

 Military Equipment to Iraq.
 During 2002 there have been increasing reports that Syria has become a conduit for shipments of military equipment from eastern European countries to Iraq.
 Alleged suppliers include Ukraine, Belarus, the Czech Republic, Hungary, Bulgaria, and Serbia.
 In late April 2002, three recent Iraqi military defectors told a British newspaper (The Guardian, April 29, 2002) that the first of three arms consignments bound for Iraq had arrived in the Syrian port of Latakia on February 23.
 The defectors said the shipment came from the Czech Republic and contained anti-aircraft missiles, rockets, and guidance systems for SCUD surface-to-surface missiles.
-According to an article by one of Israel's foremost military journalists in the Israeli newspaper Haaritz on July 15, 2002, Syria is facilitating the transhipment to Iraq of Russian-made jet engines and refurbished tank engines, Czech anti-aircraft guns, radar, and engines bought from the Ukraine for Russianmanufactured MiG-29 fighter aircraft and other equipment from Hungary and Serbia.
+According to an article by one of Israel's foremost military journalists in the Israeli newspaper Haaritz on July 15, 2002, Syria is facilitating the transhipment to Iraq of Russian-made jet engines and refurbished tank engines, Czech anti-aircraft guns, radar, and engines bought from the Ukraine for Russian-manufactured MiG-29 fighter aircraft and other equipment from Hungary and Serbia.
 A leading U.S. defense expert told a congressional committee on July 31 that deliveries of military equipment to Iraq through Syria have "become significant since mid-2001," mainly consisting of spare parts and weapons assemblies for MiG and Sukhoy combat aircraft, for armored equipment, and for ground-based air defense weapons.
 He commented that so far these shipments have probably had "only a limited impact on the overall readiness of Iraqi forces."

 Both the Czech and Hungarian governments denied that they had exported military equipment to Syria in recent years, although the Czech spokeswoman did not role out the possibility of smuggling.
-In an interview quoted by Associated Press on July 16, Syrian Ambassador to Washington Mikhail Wehbe accused Israel of fabricating the Haaritz story in an effort to damage U.S.-Syrian relations.
+In an interview quoted by Associated Press on July 16, 2002, Syria's U.N.
+Ambassador accused Israel of fabricating the Haaritz story in an effort to damage U.S.-Syrian relations.